Discrimination based on skin tone: Policing, arrests, and surveillance

-A 2019 study, which made use of a dataset of the racial makeup of every U.S. sheriff over a 25-year period, found that "the ratio of Black-to-White arrests is significantly higher under White sheriffs" and that the effects appear to be "driven by arrests for less-serious offenses and by targeting Black crime types."

-In-group bias has also been observed when it comes to traffic citations, as black and white cops are more likely to cite out-groups.
+A 2019 study, which made use of a dataset of the racial makeup of every U.S. sheriff over a 25-year period, found that "the ratio of Black-to-White arrests is significantly higher under White sheriffs" and that the effects appear to be "driven by arrests for less-serious offenses and by targeting Black crime types".
+In-group bias has also been observed when it comes to traffic citations, as Black and white cops are more likely to cite out-groups.
 A 2019 study by the National Institute of Standards and Technology found that facial-recognition systems were substantially more likely to misidentify the faces of racial minorities.
 Some ethnic groups, such as Asian-Americans and African-Americans, were up to 100 times more likely to be misidentified than white men.

-A 2018 study in the journal Proceedings of the National Academy of Sciences found that tall young black men are especially likely to receive unjustified attention by law enforcement.
+A 2018 study in the journal Proceedings of the National Academy of Sciences found that tall young Black men are especially likely to receive unjustified attention by law enforcement.
 The authors furthermore found a "causal link between perceptions of height and perceptions of threat for Black men, particularly for perceivers who endorse stereotypes that Black people are more threatening than White people."

-Analysis of more than 20 million traffic stops in North Carolina showed that blacks were more than twice as likely as whites to be pulled over by police for traffic stops and that blacks were more likely to be searched following the stop.
-There was no significant difference in the likelihood that Hispanics would be pulled over, but Hispanics were much more likely to be searched following a traffic stop than whites.
-When the study controlled for searches in high-crime areas, it still found that police disproportionately targeted black individuals.
+Analysis of more than 20 million traffic stops in North Carolina showed that Black people were more than twice as likely as white people to be pulled over by police for traffic stops and that Black people were more likely to be searched following the stop.
+There was no significant difference in the likelihood that Hispanic people would be pulled over, but Hispanic people were much more likely to be searched following a traffic stop than white people.
+When the study controlled for searches in high-crime areas, it still found that police disproportionately targeted Black individuals.
 These racial disparities were particularly pronounced for young men.
-The study found that whites who were searched were more likely to carry contraband than blacks and Hispanics.
-A 2020 study in the journal Nature found that black drivers were stopped more often than white drivers and that the threshold by which police decided to search black and Hispanic drivers was lower than that for whites (judging by the rate at which contraband was found in searches).
+The study found that white people who were searched were more likely to carry contraband than Black and Hispanic people.

+A 2020 study in the journal Nature found that Black drivers were stopped more often than white drivers and that the threshold by which police decided to search Black and Hispanic drivers was lower than that for whites (judging by the rate at which contraband was found in searches).
 A 2021 study in the Quarterly Journal of Economics found similar results.
 A 2021 study in the American Economic Review found that minorities were significantly less likely to receive discounts on their traffic tickets than white drivers; the study estimated that 42% of Florida Highway Patrol officers practiced racial discrimination.

-A 2013 report by the American Civil Liberties Union found that blacks were "3.73 times more likely than whites to be arrested for marijuana possession", even though "blacks and whites use drugs, including marijuana, at similar rates."
+A 2013 report by the American Civil Liberties Union found that blacks were "3.73 times more likely than whites to be arrested for marijuana possession", even though "blacks and whites use drugs, including marijuana, at similar rates".